gbowne1/LinuxNotes/README.md

 A collection of notes and tips for Linux shell/terminal/console/tty/bash commands, tailored for Debian and Ubuntu users but these may work in systems that have GNU and other utilities installed.

+I made this so that command usage is much more easy and accessible than looking at man pages or searching online references.

 ## Table of Contents

 - [LinuxNotes](#linuxnotes)